dotnet/docs-maui/docs/ios/apple-account-management.md

 ---
 title: "Apple account management"
-description: "Learn how to use Apple account management features in Visual Studio and Visual Studio for Mac" ms.date: 08/27/2024
+description: "Learn how to use Apple account management features in Visual Studio." ms.date: 08/27/2024
 ---